An Essay On Child Labour – A Global and Indian Perspective

 Causes Of Child Labour

 Poverty is the foremost reason children have to be involved in paying jobs or – especially for young girls – domestic work that may be unpaid.
 According to the U.N.
-2005 data, 1/4th of the people worldwide live in extreme poverty; what makes it more gruesome is the covid situation.
+2005 data, 1/4th of the people worldwide lives in extreme poverty; what makes it more gruesome is the covid situation.

 Social Issues like discrimination and marginalization are the leading social causes of child labour.
 Even Young Girls, ages 13-17, are forced into sex slavery and prostitution.